Had a car accident? Please don’t worry!

 What if I don’t want to open a claim, can you make me a deal?

 No. We need to recuperate the cost to repair or replace the loss according to the manufacturer’s standard.
-We use approved repair shops that are certified to meet the manufacturer’s requirement and who use Audatex Estimatics Software to determine the repair time by model and damage.
+We use approved repair shops that are certified to meet the manufacturer’s requirement to determine the repair time by model and damage.
 All prices are industry set and defined by repair catalogue for each item Parts and Labour.

 Can I repair the vehicle myself or send it to another garage?